Douglas W. Hopkins Primary Care Residency Award

 Eligibility and Award

-The Douglas Hopkins Residency Award is $2,000 plus one $750 travel fellowship to attend the annual meeting of the American Academy of Optometry in November 2016 in Anaheim; where the recipient will spend volunteer time at the AOF exhibit booth and be recognized at the annual AOF Celebration Luncheon on Saturday, November 12th.
+The Douglas Hopkins Residency Award is $2,000 plus one $750 travel fellowship to attend the annual meeting of the American Academy of Optometry in October 2017 in Chicago; where the recipient will spend volunteer time at the AAOF exhibit booth and be recognized at the annual AAOF Celebration Luncheon on Saturday, October 14th.

 Application and Review Procedures